 09 – The Spent Time in the Tower of London

 This is pretty amazing but totally true.
-In the 1950’s, the UK still had National Service where young men had to serve a year in the army by law.
+In 1950’s, the UK still had National Service where young men had to serve a year in army by law.
 The twins didn’t fancy this at all and went on the run from their barracks instead.
 When caught in 1952, they were put in the Tower of London for a few days.
 This made them one of the last people to ever be held there.

 08 – Lucien Freud Owed Them Money